slowrunner/Carl/Examples/nyumaya/README.md

 - Far-field recognition of normal voice and whisper (in quiet room)
 - Hotword recognized over background speech
   (spoken at same volume as background TV news)
-- Occasional false recognition from room conversations
+- Occasional false recognition from room conversations (Sensitivity 0.6)
   * 1-4 per hour with TV news as background
   * 3-38 per hour with normal volume conversations as background
 - Onboard TTS does not trigger false hotword detections